 The College encourages departments, programs, groups and entities to be active in the social space and create social media accounts to build enriching relationships and campus awareness.
-Official Gadsden State social media accounts are an extension of the College and should reflect the school's values and institutional goals.
+Official Gadsden State social media accounts are an extension of the College and should reflect the school's core beliefs and institutional goals.

 Gadsden State has developed a social media policy and application process to ensure that any and all interactions on behalf of GSCC represent the College's best interests.
-To request an application, complete this form.
+Please contact the PR & Marketing Department to request an application.